 It is strongly recommended that application is made to a flagged REC for medical devices research.

-The HRA is working with the Medicines Healthcare products Regulatory Agency (MHRA) to pilot a new coordinated assessment pathway, which will streamline the review of clinical investigations involving medical devices.
-Further information is available on the MHRA website.
+In partnership with the Medicines and Healthcare products Regulatory Agency (MHRA), we can offer a new coordinated assessment for clinical investigations involving medical devices.

 Other helpful resources